andi1400/bestXStreamRating/README.md

 ``bestXStreamRatingWebApp`` contains the web application that is organized as an npm conform Node.JS application.

+The architecture of the streaming applications is described in detail in [this document.](../blob/master/LICENSE)

 ## Prerequisites

 The three components of bestXStreamRating can run decoupled and do not necessarily need to be run together.
 For any of the components you need to have a